sysdesign-code/dev-sec-ops-demo/README.md

 ## <b>Solution Architecture</b>

-When you're setting up your environment for CICD, here are some of the prerequisities that's required before you can kick off your DevSecOps pipeline for managing and deploying applications on GCP using our documented CICD process.
+When you're setting up your environment for CI/CD, here are some of the prerequisities that's required before you can kick off your DevSecOps pipeline for managing and deploying applications on GCP using our documented CI/CD process.

 1. Create a new GCP project and ensure you have access to the Cloud Console and enable the APIs for Cloud Shell.

-2. The GitHub repo that contains all of the sourcecode for this CICD process is [here](https://github.com/sysdesign-code/dev-sec-ops-demo).
+2. The GitHub repo that contains all of the sourcecode for this CI/CD process is [here](https://github.com/sysdesign-code/dev-sec-ops-demo).
 You can either "fork" or "clone" the repo to your personal GitHub environment and access via Cloud Shell or your personal desktop.

 3. Within the GitHub repo, we have a one-time script that needs to be run which will enable and create the necessary steps for building your application framework and how to deploy and manage that application in GCP![Screenshot](./diagrams/DevSecOps%20Architecture%20Diagram%20-%20Env_Setup.jpeg)